Auro Jr.: Canada

 On 13 February 2018, it was announced that Auro Jr. had been signed on loan by Major League Soccer club Toronto FC with an option to buy.
 He made the decision to come to Toronto after speaking to his São Paulo teammate and former Toronto FC striker Gilberto, turning down opportunities to play in South America, Portugal and Spain (including with La Liga club CD Leganés) in favour of joining Toronto.
 He made his club debut on 20 February 2018, in a 2–0 away win against the Colorado Rapids in the first leg of their round of 16 CONCACAF Champions League tie.
 He recorded his first assist on May 18, on Ryan Telfer's game-winning goal against Orlando City SC.
 In his debut season with the club, Auro made 28 appearances across all competitions, registering five assists.

 On 17 December 2018, Toronto opted to purchase Auro Jr. permanently from São Paulo.
 In 2019, he was determined to be the best right-back in the league according to Opta advanced statistics.
 He scored his first goal in a pre-season exhibition match on 1 April 2021, from a penalty kick, against Columbus Crew SC.
 At the end of the 2021 MLS season, Toronto announced they were exercising their contract option on Auro, keeping him at the club through 2022.

 Loan to Santos

 On 14 February 2022, Santos announced the signing of Auro on a one-year loan deal with an option to purchase.
 He made his debut for the club on 8 March, replacing Vinicius Balieiro at half-time in a 1–1 Copa do Brasil away draw against Fluminense-PI, with his side advancing on penalties.
 On 22 November 2022, Santos announced that Auro would leave the club at the end of his contract.
 Toronto also declined his contract option for 2023, making him a free agent.

-Ordabasy
+Asia

 On 3 March 2023, Auro was announced at Kazakhstan Premier League club Ordabasy.

-Torpedo Kutaisi

 In April 2024, Auro signed a one-year contract with an option for an additional season with Georgian club Torpedo Kutaisi in the Erovnuli Liga.

+In January 2025, he joined Al-Muharraq in the Bahraini Premier League.

+Return to Brazil

+In December 2025, Auro returned to Brazil to sign for Tombense in the Brazilian Serie D and Campeonato Mineiro for 2026.